-When I first present this well-motivated story to my students they are somewhat incredulous.
-The most common question is "why would a rational firm ever choose to shoot itself in the foot?"
-The more relevant question for analysis concerns whether a firm can secure an advantage-in this case a cost advantage-over its rivals by engaging in some form of strategic behavior.
-The key point is that a firm may rationally choose to engage in behavior that raises its own costs if it simultaneously raises the costs of its rivals even more.
-10
+When I first present this well-motivated story to my students, they are somewhat incredulous.
+The most common question is, "Why would a rational firm ever choose to shoot itself in the foot?"
+The more relevant question for analysis concerns whether a firm can secure an advantage-in this case a cost advantage-over its rivals by engaging in some form of strategic behavior.9 The key point is that a firm may rationally choose to engage in behavior that raises its own costs if it simultaneously raises the costs of its rivals even more.10

 In terms of strategic behavior, there are a number of possibilities to consider.
 First, did the UAW target Ford for contract negotiations because it recognized that Ford's investment in robotics would render it more likely to go along with a liberal wage and benefits package for its union members?
-Second, did Ford agree to the liberal wage and benefits package in order to raise its rivals' costs?11 Third, did Ford and the UAW coordinate their actions strategically (collude) against GM/Chrysler?
+Second, did Ford agree to the liberal wage and benefits package to raise its rivals' costs?11 Third, did Ford and the UAW coordinate their actions strategically (collude) against GM and Chrysler?

-Of course, if these actions constitute strategic behavior on the part of the Ford and/or the UAW, it would be difficult to establish this definitively unless one of the participants involved in the negotiations was willing to speak publicly about the matter.
-Ford could seemingly justify its actions by declaring publicly that paying its workforce a fair wage is consistent with its focus on quality.12 In turn, it would be difficult for the government to meet the burden of proof necessary to establish that the actions of Ford and/or the UAW had as a primary, rather than ancillary, intent to inflict harm on GM/Chrysler.
+Of course, if these actions constituted strategic behavior on part of Ford and the UAW, it would be difficult to establish this definitively, unless one of the participants involved in the negotiations was willing to speak publicly about the matter.
+Ford could justify its actions by declaring publicly that paying its work force a fair wage was consistent with its focus on quality.12 In turn, it would be difficult for the government to meet the burden of proof necessary to establish that the actions of Ford and the UAW had as a primary, rather than ancillary, intent to inflict harm on GM and Chrysler.